CFOnatraY/oracle-fusion-data-migration-tools/README.md

 ## 🤝 Contributions

 If you're part of a migration team or working on Oracle Fusion projects and want to contribute or reuse scripts, feel free to open a pull request or raise an issue.

 ---

+## 🖥️ Environment Recommendations

+Some tools in this repository—particularly [`price_list_tool`](tools/price_list_tool/)—leverage browser automation using Selenium and Google Chrome.

+> 🛑 **Important:** These tools **require a local graphical environment (GUI)** for proper execution.

+We recommend running these tools from a **native desktop environment** (such as Windows or macOS) rather than from headless or virtualized environments like WSL, Docker, or CI/CD runners, unless you have advanced configurations (e.g., WSLg or X11).

+This ensures compatibility with:
+- Manual login steps required by Oracle Fusion Cloud
+- Visual interaction with Oracle UI modals and components
+- ChromeDriver resolution via `webdriver-manager`

+---